Semi-Supervised Domain Adaptation with Representation Learning for Semantic Segmentation across Time: Abstract

 \section{Abstract}

-Deep Convolutional Neural Networks have pushed the state-of-the art for semantic segmentation provided that a large amount of images together with pixel-wise annotations is available.
-Data collection is expensive and a solution to alleviate it is to use transfer learning.
-This reduces the amount of annotated data required for the network training but it does not get rid of this heavy processing step.
-We propose a method of transfer learning without annotations on the target task for datasets with redundant content and distinct pixel distributions.
-Our method takes advantage of the approximate content alignment of the images between two datasets when the approximation error prevents the reuse of annotation from one dataset to another.
-Given the annotations for only one dataset, we train a first network in a supervised manner.
-This network autonomously learns to generate deep data representations relevant to the semantic segmentation.
-Then the images in the new dataset, we train a new network to generate a deep data representation that matches the one from the first network on the previous dataset.
-The training consists in a regression between feature maps and does not require any annotations on the new dataset.
-We show that this method reaches performances similar to a classic transfer learning on the PASCAL VOC dataset with synthetic transformations.
+Deep learning generates state-of-the-art semantic segmentation provided that a large number of images together with pixel-wise annotations are available.
+To alleviate the expensive data collection process, we propose a semi-supervised domain adaptation method for the specific case of images with similar semantic content but different pixel distributions.
+A network trained with supervision on a past dataset is finetuned on the new dataset to conserve its features maps.
+The domain adaptation becomes a simple regression between feature maps and does not require annotations on the new dataset.
+This method reaches performances similar to classic transfer learning on the PASCAL VOC dataset with synthetic transformations.